 Window caps are a light aluminum covering installed over exposed exterior window frame surfaces to protect it from the elements and provide a finished look.

 A crank is the opening mechanism installed on casement and awning windows.

-Multi-point locks are a type of lever lock on a casement or awning window to secure the pane and pull it in for security and air tightness.
+Multi-point locks are a type of lever lock on a casement or awning window.
+They secure the pane and pull it in for security and air tightness.

-A night latch is a window accessory for horizontal sliding windows which prevents the window from opening more than three inches.
+A night latch is a window accessory for horizontal sliding windows.
+It prevents the window from opening more than three inches.

 Drainage flaps are small holes installed in the window or the sill to allow water to drain through to the outdoors.